 Blueberry Granola Cookies are Perfect for a Hiking Trip.

-These cookies are packed with so many good things that they make the perfect hiking cookie.
+These blueberry granola cookies are packed with so many good things that they make the perfect hiking cookie.
 They are better than taking a bag of loose granola on a hike because they are easier to hold and eat.
 Make sure you make enough for your next hiking trip.

 Blueberry, Pecan, Coconut, White Chocolate, Oatmeal Cookies